uncrownedthrone/reward-tracker/README.md

 - find out why collapsible is only collapsing in one area
 - get add and redeem buttons working
 - link add and redeem buttons to students
-- add ability to view reward record history for adding and redeeming
+- add ability to view reward record history for adding/redeeming